kpeng/rubyluabridge/README.md

 tracking features as well.

 I am particularly interested in problems you may have on various systems.
-I have only tested it in Ubuntu Dapper and MacOSX.
+I have tested it in Ubuntu Linux and OS X.